ariccio/altWinDirStat/WinDirStat/README.md

 # MOST OF THIS IS OUT OF DATE, AND WRONG.
+I've fixed small parts, that's it.
 TODO: FIX

 # WinDirStat - Windows Directory Statistics
 ## (c) 2003-2005 Bernhard Seifert (bseifert@users.sourceforge.net)